 What prompts functional limitation reporting?

 In this day and age, most rehab therapists are using a documentation software.
 Not all of them are created equally, though.
 Some fail to track Medicare requirements, thus forcing you to know who to report on and when.
 Within WebPT, you are prompted to report functional limitations for all patients who have Medicare Part B as their primary or secondary insurance.
 (Patients with Medicare replacement or Medicare Advantage plans are technically commercially insured and thus, are not FLR-eligible.)
 WebPT then tracks visit counts and prompts providers to complete a progress note at every tenth visit.
-For more information on completing FLR within WebPT, check out this blog post.

 Where do I access the full list of G-codes and severity modifiers?